Dorsi fell in love with pit bull breeds after falling for her son's pit bull, Stunna.

-With the resurgence of popularity for pit bull dog breeds thanks to TV shows like Pit Bulls and Parolees and Pit Boss, people are suddenly clamoring to learn more about these breeds of dogs.
-One of the breeds, the American Staffordshire Terrier, is considered as being part of the "pit bull" family of dogs.
+There has been a resurgence in popularity for pit bull dog breeds.
+People are suddenly clamoring to learn more about pill bulls thanks to TV shows like Pit Bulls and Parolees and Pit Boss.
+One of the breeds, the American Staffordshire Terrier, is considered as being part of the pit bull family of dogs.

-The puppies here in this article are blue-nose American Staffordshire puppies.
-When I took these photos of the puppies, they were 6 weeks old (Feb 2013) and were nearly ready to go to their new homes.
-This was the last litter of puppies that we had from the parents (Roxie and Stunna), and we got our other dogs fixed so we could focus more on the rescue of these beautiful dogs.
+The puppies in this article are blue-nose American Staffordshire puppies.
+When I took these photos of the puppies, they were 6 weeks old and were nearly ready to go to their new homes.
+This was the last litter of puppies that we had from the parents (Roxie and Stunna), and we got our other dogs fixed, so we could focus more on the rescue of these beautiful dogs.

 The History of the American Staffordshire Terrier

 Staffordshire Terriers were first bred in the 19century in the English region of Staffordshire.
 They are a cross between the terrier and bulldog.
 They were called various names, such as the Bull-and-Terrier Dog, or half and half, until they assumed the name of the English Staffordshire Bull Terrier.

 In the late 1800s, as the breed made its way into America, people began to call them "pit-dogs", later adopting the name of the American Staffordshire Terrier.
 In 1936, the Amstaffs were recognized and accepted into the American Kennel Club (AKC) as a registered breed.